Dua Lipa's rising net worth and the expensive things she owns

 The singer has shown her prowess in all media and forms of music production — be it dropping her two studio albums, a long list of hit singles or going on concert tours.
 The “Be The One” singer has considerable dominance over streaming platforms as well.

 According to Music Industry How To, Lipa earns a fair share from both YouTube and Spotify which contributes to plumping her net worth.
 She has over 21.7 million subscribers on her YouTube channel and garners about 3.62 million views daily.
-Hence, if we are to assume that Lipa makes around USD 3 – 7 per 1,000 views, it would translate to a smooth USD 434,400 per month.
+Hence, if we are to assume that Lipa makes around USD 3 – 7 (INR 247.78 – 578.15) per 1,000 views, it would translate to a smooth USD 434,400 (INR 3.5 crore approx.) per month.

 Similarly, Lipa attracts over 59 million monthly listeners on Spotify.
-According to the report, if she makes about USD 3 per 1,000, she would gross about USD 177,209 every month.
+According to the report, if she makes about USD 3 per 1,000, she would gross about USD 177,209 (INR 1.4 crore approx.) every month.

 View this post on Instagram